gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 You need learn how to approach the parts of the test that don't already make intuitive sense to you.

 You can discover some of this through puzzle practice.
-In other words, you can figure out how the test works through trial and error.
+In other words, you can figure out how the test works by figuring out why the wrong answers were wrong and the right answer was right.

 You can also learn from the experience of others.
 That means reading about the test.
 When reading about the test, here or elsewhere, you can make that time more valuable by reading actively, meaning:
 - Stopping frequently to try to apply what you've learned; and